-Strategic alliance with leading companies improves the image of a company in the market.
+Strategic alliances with leading companies improves the image of a company in the market.
 Customers trust the brand if they know about the association of a brand with the brand that they already know.

 Disadvantages of a strategic alliance

 #1.
-Poor Management of the business alliance:
+Poor Management of the business alliances:

 #2.
 Poor Communication: